ajv-validator/ajv/README.md

   - `true` (default) -  if the validation fails, throw the exception.
   - `"log"` - if the validation fails, log error.
   - `false` - skip schema validation.
-- _addUsedSchema_: by default methods `compile` and `validate` add schemas to the instance if they have `id` property that doesn't start with "#".
-If `id` is present and it is not unique the exception will be thrown.
-Set this option to `false` to skip adding schemas to the instance and the `id` uniqueness check when these methods are used.
+- _addUsedSchema_: by default methods `compile` and `validate` add schemas to the instance if they have `$id` (or `id`) property that doesn't start with "#".
+If `$id` is present and it is not unique the exception will be thrown.
+Set this option to `false` to skip adding schemas to the instance and the `$id` uniqueness check when these methods are used.
 This option does not affect `addSchema` method.
 - _inlineRefs_: Affects compilation of referenced schemas.
 Option values:
   - `true` (default) - the referenced schemas that don't have refs in them are inlined, regardless of their size - that substantially improves performance at the cost of the bigger size of compiled schema functions.
   - `false` - to not inline referenced schemas (they will be compiled as separate functions).